FilipeChagasDev/essentials-plugins-series-website/index.md

 ### How to report bugs

-Send me an email with the subject "<plug-in name> bug report" (obviously, you should put the name of the plugin you identified a bug with instead of "<plug-in name>" ).
+Send me an email with the subject "\{plug-in name\} bug report" (obviously, you should put the name of the plugin you identified a bug with instead of "\{plug-in name\}" ).
 In the body of the email, provide the following information:

 * The version of the plug-in you were using
 * The source you downloaded from (if you downloaded from this website, just write "official website")